 - Check your pet’s temperature.
 A dog’s normal body temperature ranges from 99°F to 102.5°F, and a cat from 100°F to 102.5°F. As your pet’s temperature gets closer to 106°F and 107°F, they are in extreme danger and need immediate medical attention.

 - Once you have cooled your pet off significantly, transport them to your veterinarian for immediate attention.
 An animal who has suffered from heatstroke can quickly go downhill without treatment.

 Preventing heatstroke is the best thing you can do.
 Do not leave your animal in a car even on slightly warmer days.
 Know your pet’s tolerance when it’s hot outside.
 Keep them in a cool shady area or inside on hot days, and always ensure your pet has access to fresh water.
 For dogs that are brachycephalic (short noses), avoid outdoor activity in the summertime.
-Dog breeds like pugs, French bulldogs, and Boston terriers aren’t able to breathe or pant efficiently to keep cool in hot weather.
+Dog breeds like pugs, American bulldogs, and Boston terriers aren’t able to breathe or pant efficiently to keep cool in hot weather.

 After a severe trauma like being hit by a car or being burned, your pet may enter into a state of shock.
 When the body goes into shock, it isn’t getting enough oxygen due to diminished blood flow to the internal organs.
 Shock is a life-threatening condition, and immediate medical attention is necessary.
 Symptoms of shock are depression, pale and cool gums, rapid heart rate, shallow breathing, weak pulse, low body temperature, and a dazed look.